 Researchers have created an artificial leaf modelled on the real thing.
 They took a leaf of Anemone vitifolia, a plant native to China, and injected its veins with titanium dioxide-a well-known industrial photocatalyst.
 By taking on the precise branching shape and structure of the leaf's veins, the titanium dioxide produced much higher light-harvesting ability than if it was used in a traditional configuration.
 The total performance was three times more active than the best commercial photocatalysts.
 When they added platinum nanoparticles to the mix, it increased activity a further ten times.

 Another photosynthesis-based technology developed by Australian company Dyesol is a kind of "light sponge."
 Dyesol mimics photosynthesis via a nanotech titanium product that greatly increases the surface area touched by sunlight.
 It produces electrical current many times stronger than that found in natural photosynthesis.

-Leaves are also teaching scientists about more effective distributed, low-noise, low-cost energy generation. capture of wind energy.
+Leaves are also teaching scientists about more effective capture of wind energy.
 Current turbines are most effective when they have very long blades (even a football field long).
-These massive structures are expensive, The southwest of Australia is one of the world's most hard to build, and too often difficult to position near biologically diverse environments.
-Nature solves cities.
-Those same blades sweep past a turbine tower the same problems facing humans, but does so in with a distinctive thwacking sound, so bothersome that surprisingly efficient and sustainable ways.
-Jay it discourages people from having wind turbines in their Harman is sharing a series of examples in the Pelican neighbourhoods.
-Inspired by the way leaves on trees and Post. bushes shake when wind passes through them, engineers
+These massive structures are expensive, hard to build, and too often difficult to position near cities.
+Those same blades sweep past a turbine tower with a distinctive thwacking sound, so bothersome that it discourages people from having wind turbines in their neighbourhoods.
+Inspired by the way leaves on trees and bushes shake when wind passes through them, engineers have designed devices that harness wind energy through the motion of a panel of foam blocks that vibrate in even a gentle breeze.
+Although real leaves don't generate electrical energy, they capture kinetic energy.
+Similarly, the motion of these artificial "leaves" captures kinetic energy, which is used to excite piezoelectric cells that then emit electricity, offering potential for broadly distributed, low-noise, low-cost energy generation.